Property subsidence assessment

 The BGS property subsidence assessment dataset identifies the risk of subsidence at property and postcode resolutions.
 There are two levels of data:

-- BGS property subsidence assessment buildings: building-level vector GIS data, built on OS Open Map Local, providing individual risk scores for:
+- BGS property subsidence assessment buildings: building-level vector GIS data with X,Y coordinates, built on OS Open Map Local, providing individual risk scores for:

 - potential drainage failure associated with the building